-In celebration of 50 years of excellence, Lethbridge College began awarding fifty \$1000 scholarships to students confirming their program offers early.
+In celebration of 50 years of excellence, Lethbridge College began awarding fifty \$1000 scholarships to students who confirm their program offers early.

-Students must have applied to a post-secondary program at Lethbridge College, been sent an offer of admission, and confirmed that offer with a tuition deposit by March 20.
+To be considered, students must have applied to a post-secondary program at Lethbridge College, been sent an offer of admission, and confirmed that offer with a tuition deposit by March 20.

-A copy of your current transcript including provincial achievement test results should be attached to the 50th Anniversary Scholarship application (lethbrdgecollege.ca/awards) and sent directly to the Lethbridge College Student Awards Office by March 20.
-Selection for current high school students will be based upon highest achievement in core courses as of the end of January (including PAT's).
+A copy of your current transcript including provincial achievement test results should be attached to the 50th Anniversary Scholarship application (lethbridgecollege.ca/awards) and sent directly to the Lethbridge College Student Awards Office by March 20.
+Selection for current high school students will be based upon highest achievement in core 30-level courses as of the end of January (including PAT's).
 Achievement for those who have graduated in previous years or those with some post-secondary education will be based upon their final year of studies (These students require official transcripts.).

-Those selected will be notified in June, and cheques will be awarded at the awards event in the Fall, contingent upon full-time enrolment.
+Those selected will be notified in May, and the \$1000 credit will be applied to the student's account, contingent upon full-time enrolment after the 'extended drop period' in the fall.